Gwickstrom/mini-meanstore2/README.md

 ## Summary

-The mini-meanstore is a coding dojo project that I have adapted with bootstrap to give it some color and a few addons.
+The mini-meanstore is a CodingDojo project that I have adapted with bootstrap to give it some color and a few addons.

 ## Purpose of the project